ShadowTraffic/predict/README.md

 This is an open source extension for [ShadowTraffic](https://shadowtraffic.io/) to dynamically create configurations from running Kafka and Postgres instances.

-This library is highly experimental, and intended to be forked to meet your needs.
+This library is highly experimental and intended to be forked to meet your needs.
 When you fork it, you may wish to change the LLM, AI prompt, and deserialization code to meet your needs.

 PRs are welcome.
 See below for how to use it.

 ## Usage

-1. Install Clojure
+### 1. Install Clojure

 This library is written in Clojure, [make sure you have it](https://clojure.org/guides/install_clojure).

-2. Install Ollama and download Mistal
+### 2. Install Ollama and download Mistal

 Some of the configuration code is created with AI.
 I wanted this to work without requiring external services, so it's currently configured to use Ollama and Mistral.